Why Are Bell Peppers Different Colors? (Do They Taste Different?)

 Multi-Color Bell Peppers

 Multi-colored bell peppers are bell peppers that have been harvested while in the middle stage of ripening.
-Most bell peppers start off green, but some will start off a pale yellow, white, or light purple.
+Most bell peppers start off green, but some will start off pale yellow, white, or light purple.

 Rainbow Bell Pepper Blend